grib0ed0v/hse-cv-course-2017/4. Face Recognition/README.md

 ```

  #### Resizing
  Resizes image so that its biggest dimension is `size` pixels while preserving aspect rate.
+For LBPH face recognizer it is not necessary, but it still works better with resized images.
+Also eye detectors don't work very well with bigger images.
  ```json
 "resize": {
     "size": 120.0